 About 20 million doses will be delivered by the end of December and the rest in the first quarter of 2021, according to Moderna.

-Moderna's vaccine, mRNA-1273, is the second to receive an EUA, following the Dec.
+Moderna's vaccine is the second to receive an EUA, following the Dec.
 11 award to Pfizer Inc. and Biontech SE for BNT-162b2.
 Both are products of mRNA technology and both posted similar efficacy numbers.
-The Moderna vaccine, to be administered in two doses one month apart, is for those ages 18 and older while the Pfizer-Biontech vaccine is for those ages 16 and up.
+The Moderna vaccine, to be administered in two doses one month apart, is for those age 18 and older while the Pfizer-Biontech vaccine is for those age 16 years and up.

-On the heels of that authorization, the European Commission (EC) exercised an option to buy another 80 million doses of mRNA-1273 Dec.
+The European Commission exercised an option to buy another 80 million doses of mRNA-1273 on Dec.
 18, bringing its confirmed order commitment to 160 million doses.
-The first deliveries of mRNA-1273 to European countries are expected in early 2021 if the vaccine is approved by the EMA.
+The first deliveries of mRNA-1273 to European countries are expected in early 2021 if approved by the EMA.

-Safety and efficacy data from an ongoing phase III randomized, double-blind and placebo-controlled trial of the candidate in about 30,400 participants were offered as support for the EUA in the U.S. With a median follow-up of greater than two months following the second dose, it demonstrated a vaccine efficacy of 94.1% (95% CI 89.3%, 96.8%), with 11 COVID-19 cases in the vaccine group and 185 COVID-19 cases in the placebo group, the agency said.
-That’s consistent with results obtained from an earlier interim analysis.
+Safety and efficacy data from an ongoing phase III randomized, double-blinded and placebo-controlled trial of the candidate in about 30,400 participants were offered as support for the EUA.
+With a median follow-up of greater than two months following the second dose, it demonstrated a vaccine efficacy of 94.1% (95% CI 89.3%, 96.8%), with 11 COVID-19 cases in the vaccine group and 185 COVID-19 cases in the placebo group, the agency said, consistent with results obtained from an earlier interim analysis.

 On Dec.
 10, the first adolescent participants were dosed in Moderna’s phase II study of patients ages 12 to 18.